A plat form presentation for surface-links: Introduction

-In knot theory we often use two methods of presenting links in $3$-space using braids: One is a closed braid form as in Figure~\ref{Figure: The closure of a braid}, and the other is a plat form as in Figure~\ref{Figure: A plat form of a link}.
+In knot theory we often use two methods of presenting links in the $3$-space using braids: One is a closed braid form as in Figure~\ref{Figure: The closure of a braid}, and the other is a plat form as in Figure~\ref{Figure: A plat form of a link}.

 A \textit{surface-link} is a closed surface embedded in $\R^4$, and a $2$-knot is a $2$-sphere embedded in $\R^4$.
-Two surface-links are considered to be equivalent if they are ambiently isotopic in $\R^4$.
+Two surface-links are considered to be equivalent if they are ambient isotopic in $\R^4$.
 It is known that every orientable surface-link is equivalent to a surface-link in a closed $2$-dimensional braid form (cf. \cite{Kamada1992, Kamada2002_book, Viro90}).
-It is an analogy of a closed braid form for links.
+It is an analogy of a closed braid form for a link.

-The purpose of this paper is to introduce a new method of presenting a surface-link, which we call a plat form, as an analogy of a plat form for links.
+The purpose of this paper is to introduce a new method of presenting a surface-link, which we call a plat form, as an analogy of a plat form for a link.

 \begin{theorem} Every surface-link is equivalent to a surface-link in a plat form. \end{theorem}